NishanthSpShetty/lignum/README.md

 ### Requirement
 Consul service

-You can run consul in docker with the following command
+You can run consul in docker with the following command, (use sudo if needed)
 ```
-docker-compose up
+docker compose up
 ```

 ### Test